High-temperature superconductivity from kinetic energy: Model

 \subsection{The ESD model in the strong coupling limit}

-In the strong coupling limit ($J_{K}, J_{\perp}\gg t$), the double Kondo model can be reduced to a much simpler model, the so-called \textit{ESD model} (see Fig.~\ref{fig:1}(b))\cite{PhysRevB.110.104517}.
-In this limit, we can analytically solve the $J_K,J_\perp$ terms first on each rung labeled by $i$, and then add the hopping term $t$ as a first-order perturbation in the degenerate subspace.
-Note here by each site $i$ we really mean a super-site including all of the four layers in Fig.~\ref{fig:1}(a).
-As detailed in Appendix.~\ref{sec:s1}, we only need to include six states classified by the total number of electrons $n_T$ and the total spin $S_T$, \begin{itemize} \item Empty state $\ket{h}$ : $n_T=0$, $S_T=0$. \item Singlon states $\ket{l, \sigma}$ : $n_T=1$, $S_T=1/2$ \item Doublon state $\ket{d}$ : $n_T=2$, $S_T=0$. \end{itemize} There is one empty state, one double state and four singlon states specified by the layer $l=t,b$ and spin $\sigma$ indices.
-The name ESD stands for the acronym of the empty (E), singlon (S), and doublon (D) state.
-Hereafter, the Hilbert space of our ESD model contains the above six states.
-The microscopic internal structures of the six states are given as a function of $J_K/J_\perp$ in Appendix.~\ref{sec:s1}.
-We need to emphasize that their internal structures can be quite complicated and vary with $J_K/J_\perp$.
-In the limit of large and negative $J_K$ suitable for the bilayer nickelates, the wave functions of these six states are listed in Fig.~\ref{fig:2}.
-In our low-energy ESD model, the internal structure does not matter and we can simply label these states using the quantum number $n_T$ and $S_T$.
+In the strong coupling limit ($|J_K|, J_\perp,V \gg t_0$), the double Kondo model reduces to a simpler model, the so-called \textit{ESD model} (see Fig.~\ref{fig:1}(b)) \cite{PhysRevB.110.104517}.
+In this limit, we first analytically solve the $J_K$ and $J_\perp$ terms on each rung (labeled by $i$) and then treat the hopping term $t$ as a first-order perturbation within the resulting degenerate subspace.
+Each site $i$ here represents a super-site encompassing all four layers shown in Fig.~\ref{fig:1}(a).
+As detailed in Appendix~\ref{sec:s1}, we need only to consider six states, classified by the total number of electrons ($n_T$) and the total spin ($S_T$):

+\begin{itemize} \item Empty state $|h\rangle$: $n_T = 0$, $S_T = 0$. \item Singlet states $|l, \sigma\rangle$: $n_T = 1$, $S_T = 1/2$. \item Doublon state $|d\rangle$: $n_T = 2$, $S_T = 0$. \end{itemize} There is one empty state, four singlet states (specified by the layer index $l = t, b$ and spin index $\sigma=\uparrow,\downarrow$), and one doublon state.
+The acronym ESD stands for Empty (E), Singlet (S), and Doublon (D).
+The Hilbert space of our ESD model thus comprises these six states.
+The microscopic internal structures of these states, which depend on $J_K/J_\perp$, are derived in Appendix~\ref{sec:s1}.
+We emphasize that these internal structures can be complex and vary with $J_K/J_\perp$.
+In the large, negative $J_K$ limit relevant to bilayer nickelates, the wave functions of these six states are given in Fig.~\ref{fig:2}.
+Within our low-energy ESD model, these detailed internal structures are not important; we can simply label the states by their quantum numbers $n_T$ and $S_T$.